fleetdm/fleet/articles/introducing-fleet-ultimate.md

 In addition to some new options for our Fleet Ultimate customers, we wanted to give you better insight into the cost/host on a truly diverse array of machines.
 We know we have hundreds of customers using Fleet across their servers but not getting the complete set of premium features like Teams, audit logs and scheduled queries.
 By giving you the ability to enter your entire fleet we hope to unlock those premium Enterprise features for many more customers.
 Visit the [pricing page](https://fleetdm.com/pricing?utm_source=pricing+demo+top+premium) to play with the new calculator.

+Lastly, we are making one substantial change to the Fleet Premium product, a flat rate of $3500/month for up to 500 hosts (after that we charge for extra hosts at an agreed upon contract price).
+This comes to $7 a host.
+We believe it is affordable given these queries save your Security team hundreds if not thousands of hours in maintenance and upkeep.

 ## Custom dashboards for vulnerability management

 In addition to better control, many of our customers want to build better tooling around reporting.
 In order to showcase the ability to use the Fleet API to build your own automation and reporting, we created our own internal dashboard.
 Here is a preview: